 CDSM and Radiology Practices

 Looking through the radiology lens, the AUC Program and CDSM were conceived as a process that would complement and elevate the referring provider’s diagnostic practice, strengthen the Medicare patient experience, and reduce needless advanced image testing.
 The requirement impacts all physicians, APP, and facilities billing Part B Services to Medicare.
-Note that exclusions are being made for emergency patient encounters, inpatient services billed through Part A, and ordering professionals with significant hardship.
+Note that exclusions are being made for emergency patient encounters, inpatient services billed through Part A, and ordering professionals with significant hardship, such as technological constraints or no access to internet services.

 Whether seeking a modular system that integrates with existing prior approval software or a stand-alone CDSM package from the CMS published list of approved vendors, consider a partner that offers these valuable components: